ether/etherpad-lite/README.md

 # Next Steps

 ## Tweak the settings
 You can modify the settings in `settings.json`.
 (If you need to handle multiple settings files, you can pass the path to a settings file to `bin/run.sh` using the `-s|--settings` option.
-This allows you to run multiple Etherpad Lite instances from the same installation.)
+This allows you to run multiple Etherpad instances from the same installation.)

 You should use a dedicated database such as "mysql", if you are planning on using etherpad-lite in a production environment, since the "dirtyDB" database driver is only for testing and/or development purposes.